cWIDR Leadership Team &

 Dr. Caparon is a Professor of Molecular Microbiology whose research is directed at understanding the complex interactions that occur between pathogenic gram positive bacteria and their human hosts during infection.
 His group is particularly interested in the organism Streptococcus pyogenes, the causative agent of a number of serious diseases including, pharangytis (“strep throat”), impetigo, scarlet fever, rheumatic fever and acute glomerulonephritis.
 Symptoms and long term complications of rheumatic fever are more common in women and girls.
 Dr. Caparon’s work is identifying adhesive proteins and other secreted molecules involved in S. pyogenes infection that are ideal targets for the development of anti-virulence therapies.

-Amanda L. Lewis, Ph.D. joined the cWIDR in July 2009 as Assistant Professor of Molecular Microbiology.
+Amanda L. Lewis, Ph.D., Associate Professor of Molecular Microbiology, joined the cWIDR in July 2009.
 Dr. Lewis’s research is focused on the evolution of associations between animals and their cohabitant bacteria and how carbohydrate molecules influence such interactions.
 Her lab examines the roles of carbohydrates (glycans) and the enzymes that degrade them (glycosidases) in bacterial population structure and host-microbe interactions, integrating approaches including bacterial genetic systems, analytical biochemistry and glycobiology, genomics, and cell-based and animal models of infection.

 Dr. Lewis is investigating how carbohydrate structures on Group B Streptococcus (GBS) help the pathogen evade immune defenses, establish a niche, and persist in the host.
 GBS commonly colonizes the female urogenital tract and a leading cause of serious infections in pregnant women and newborns.
 Dr. Lewis’s work aims to identify and exploit carbohydrate-based host-pathogen interactions for the treatment and prevention of infection during the perinatal period.